Neoministein/parkguidance/docs/web.md

 # ParkGuidance-Web

-The Web module contains all content for creating web pages which includes:
+The Web component contains all content for creating web pages which includes:

 - xHtml template
 - Css